P-p-H-d/mlib/README.md

 * IT\_REF(it\_obj) --> &subobj: Same as IT\_CREF, but return a modifiable pointer to the object referenced by the iterator.
 * IT\_INSERT(obj, it\_obj, subobj): Insert 'subobj' after 'it\_obj' in the container 'obj' and update it\_obj to point to the inserted object (as per IT\_NEXT semantics).
 All other iterators of the same container become invalidated.
 If 'it\_obj' is an end of the container, it inserts the object as the first one.
 * IT\_REMOVE(obj, it\_obj): Remove it\_obj from the container 'obj' (clearing the associated object) and update it\_obj to point to the next object (as per IT\_NEXT semantics).
 As it modifies the container, all other iterators of the same container become invalidated. it\_obj shall not be an end of the container.
 * SPLICE\_BACK(objd, objs, it\_obj): Move the object of the container 'objs' referenced by the iterator 'it\_obj' to the container 'objd'.
 Where it is moved is container dependent (it is recommended however to be like the PUSH method).
 Afterward 'it\_obj' references the next item in 'containerSrc' (as per IT\_NEXT semantics). 'it\_obj' shall not be an end of the container.
+Both objects shall use the same allocator.
 * SPLICE\_AT(objd, id\_objd, objs, it\_objs): Move the object referenced by the iterator 'it\_objs' from the container 'objs' just after the object referenced by the iterator 'it\_objd' in the container 'objd'.
 If 'it\_objd' references an end of the container, it is inserted as the first item of the container (See operator 'IT\_INSERT').
 Afterward 'it\_objs' references the next item in the container 'objs', and 'it\_objd' references the moved item in the container 'objd'. 'it\_objs' shall not be an end of the container.
+Both objects shall use the same allocator.
 * OUT\_STR(FILE* f, obj): Output 'obj' as a custom formatted string into the FILE stream 'f'.
 Format is container dependent, but is human readable.
 * IN\_STR(obj, FILE* f) --> bool: Set 'obj' to the value associated to the string representation of the object in the FILE stream 'f'.
 Return true in case of success (in that case the stream 'f' has been advanced to the end of the parsing of the object), false otherwise (in that case, the stream 'f' is in an undetermined position but is likely where the parsing fails).
 It ensures that an object which is output in a FILE through OUT\_STR, and an object which is read from this FILE through IN\_STR are considered as equal.
 * GET\_STR(string\_t str, obj, bool append): Set 'str' to a formatted string representation of the object 'obj'.
 Append to the string if 'append' is true, set it otherwise.
 This operator requires the module m-string.
 * PARSE\_STR(obj, const char *str, const char **endp) --> bool: Set 'obj' to the value associated to the formatted string representation of the object in the char stream 'str'.
 Return true in case of success (in that case if endp is not NULL, it points to the end of the parsing of the object), false otherwise (in that case, if endp is not NULL, it points to an undetermined position but likely to be where the parsing fails).
 It ensures that an object which is output in a string through GET\_STR, and an object which is read from this string through GET\_STR are considered as equal.
 * OUT\_SERIAL(m\_serial\_write\_t *serial, obj) --> m\_serial\_return\_code\_t : Output 'obj' into the configurable serialization stream 'serial' (See #[m-serial-json.h](#m-serial-json) for details and example) as per the serial object semantics.
 Return M\_SERIAL\_OK\_DONE in case of success, or M\_SERIAL\_FAIL otherwise .
 * IN\_SERIAL(obj, m\_serial\_read\_t *serial) --> m\_serial\_return\_code\_t: Set 'obj' to its representation from the configurable serialization stream 'serial' (See #[m-serial-json.h](#m-serial-json) for details and example) as per the serial object semantics.
 M\_SERIAL\_OK\_DONE in case of success (in that case the stream 'serial' has been advanced up to the complete parsing of the object), or M\_SERIAL\_FAIL otherwise (in that case, the stream 'serial' is in an undetermined position but usually around the next characters after the first failure).
-* UPDATE(objd, objs): Update the object 'objd' with the object 'objs'.
-What it does exactly is container dependent.
-It can either SET or ADD (default is SET).
 * OOR\_SET(obj, int\_value): Some containers want to store some information within the uninitialized objects (for example Open Addressing Hash Table).
 This method stores the integer value 'int\_value' into an uninitialized object 'obj'.
 It shall be able to differentiate between uninitialized object and initialized object (How is type dependent).
 The way to store this information is fully object dependent.
 In general, you use out-of-range value for detecting such values.
 The object remains uninitialized but sets to of out-of-range value (OOR). int\_value can be 0 or 1.
 * OOR\_EQUAL(obj, int\_value): This method compares the object 'obj' (initialized or uninitialized) to the out-of-range value (OOR) representation associated to 'int\_value' and returns true if both objects are equal, false otherwise.
 See OOR\_SET.
 * REVERSE(obj) : Reverse the order of the items in the container 'obj'.